Get Matched With Cybersecurity Programs

 Steps to Becoming an Occupational Therapy Professional

 If you wish to become an occupational therapist, you have a great future ahead.
-The first steps to becoming an occupational therapy professional include deciding that this is the career for you.
-After you have decided that you can withstand the rigors of the occupational therapy job, you will need to find the best education you can find.
-To be a full occupational therapist, you will need to earn a master's degree and then satisfy state licensure requirements.
+The first steps to working in occupational therapy include deciding that this is the career for you.
+After you have decided that you can withstand the rigors of the job, you will need to find the best education you can find.
+To be a full occupational therapist, you will need to earn a master's degree and to satisfy state licensure requirements.

 Along the way you will need to decide on a specialty area - such as geriatrics or mental health, join professional associations, and maintain your occupational therapy license.